![]() |

 7. Safety Risks

-2. Cost Breakdown: Onshore vs Offshore Oil in 2024
+2. Cost Breakdown: Onshore vs Offshore Oil

 Onshore Oil Production Costs

-- Equipment: Standard drilling rigs cost $14–$25 million to purchase, with daily rental rates around $200,000–$310,000.
+- Equipment: Standard drilling rigs can cost between $14–$25 million, with daily rental rates ranging from $200,000 to $310,000.

 Offshore Oil Production Costs

-- Drilling Rigs: Offshore rigs range from $20 million for basic models to $1 billion for deepwater rigs.
-Daily rental rates are $600,000–$800,000.
+- Drilling Rigs: Offshore rigs range from $20 million for basic models to over $1 billion for advanced deepwater rigs.
+Daily rental rates often exceed $600,000.

-2024 Cost Trends and Influencing Factors
+Cost Drivers and Influencing Factors

 3. Environmental Impact of Onshore Oil Production